m-mwangi/Maternal_Health_Predictor_Tool/README.md

 # Maternal Health Predictor Tool (MaternAI) – Data Documentation

+MaternAI is an ML-powered application designed to predict maternal health risks.
+It classifies patients into different risk levels: High Risk, Mid Risk, and Low Risk.
+It also contains a web application based on Flask where users can input different values to predict risks.

 ## Data Sources and Collection Methods

 The dataset was sourced from the [Maternal Health Risk Data Set on Kaggle](https://www.kaggle.com/datasets/andrewmvd/maternal-health-risk-data).